email: roadarch@outlook.com

 Oxford, MS

 The Supreme Coffee & Donut was originally an ice cream place (Hilton's?).
-It was built in the 1930s or 1940s and meant to look like an ice cream freezer with a giant handle at the side (now missing).
+It was built in the 1930s or 1940s and meant to look like an ice cream freezer with a handle at the side (now missing).
 I believe the boxy building was added later.
 The similarity of this building to the Ice Cream Bucket in Dartmouth described above may indicate that they were built by the same person, around the same time.
 In 1984, the place was known as the Golden Bucket.
 In 2021, the building remodeled for Solar Cannabis.
 The bucket detail remains but the windows are gone.
 For more, see this website. [map]

 This Cedar Bucket was built in 1985 for the Cedar Bucket Furniture Company.
 It was seven feet tall and six feet wide.
 In 2023, the business closed and the Bucket is missing.